 Plan your trip and get there early – crowds increase during the middle of the day and also last thing in the afternoon so try to avoid congested places at those times.

 Wear comfy shoes and carry a bottle of water in your bag.
-If you’re heading for a shopping center leave your coat in the car.
+If you’re heading for a shopping centre leave your coat in the car.
 Shops can get really hot, even more so when they’re busy.

 Focus On Fit And Feel